ahmadjaffal/react-typescript-challenge-ahmadjaffal/README.md

 # About This Project:

-**Name:** React Typescript Challenge - Ahmad Jaffal.
+**Name:** React Typescript Challenge - Ahmad Jaffal.\

 **Used API:** Fake Store API

 -------------------------------------------------------
 # To Run This React App Locally

-1- Clone the code to your local machine..\
+1- Clone the code to your local machine.\
-2- Open the app using any IDE..\
+2- Open the app using any IDE.\
-3- Open the terminal in the app directory..\
+3- Open the terminal in the app directory.\
-4- Run npm i..\
+4- Run npm i.\
-5- Run npm start..\
+5- Run npm start.\

 **You can login using this user:**.\
 Username: johnd.\